Specialists at Rush help amputees triumph over adversity

-For some of the trauma patients, we will start their prosthetic fittings earlier than we would for patients who have scheduled amputations, just to get them started on that road to recovery a bit faster.
+So for some of our trauma patients, we will start their prosthetic fittings earlier than we would for patients who have scheduled amputations, just to get them started on that road to recovery a bit faster.

 Q: Once a person is fitted for the prosthesis, how long before he or she can walk on it?

 There's a common misconception that you get fitted for your prosthetic, put it on and start walking right away.
-The simple activities come first, and the higher-level activities come next: sports, running, that kind of follows.
+The simple activities come first, and the higher-level activities come next: running, other sports, etc.